MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 \end{array}
 $$

 Most of the elements are identical to those shown for the independent model, with the exception that there are two likelihoods and that the spatial effect is linked between them.
-This bounded spatial effect is scaled by a factor $\alpha$, which is estimated in the fitting process as one hyperparameter.
-Therefore, the configuration options for this section are essentially the same as for the previous one, but in the <i>Advanced INLA configuration</i> the user can specify the values for the $\alpha$ prior distribution.
+The main different is that we can set wich elements share their effects though the geostatistical and point process layer.
+Therefore, the configuration options for this section are essentially the same as for the previous one, but in the <i>Advanced INLA configuration</i> the user can specify the values for the sharing effect prior distributions.

+<h3> 3.4 Mixture Model </h3>

 <h3> 3.3 Feedback </h3>